Skip to main content

 • Example: Instead of “good,” use “a friendly and encouraging tone.”

-Use Clear Direction: Begin your criteria with an explicit directive such as "Reward responses that..." or "Penalize responses where...".
+Use Clear Direction: Begin your criteria with an explicit directive such as "Reward responses that...", "Penalize responses that...", "Reward tool calls...", "Reward agents that...".

 • Example: "Reward responses that use empathetic language when addressing user concerns."

-Monotonic or Appropriately Qualified Qualities: Ideally, the quality you’re assessing should be monotonic, i.e. more of the quality is better (for rewards) or worse (for penalties).
-However, when dealing with non-monotonic qualities (where more is not always better), use qualifiers such as “appropriate” to ensure that higher scores represent better adherence to the desired quality.
+Monotonic or Appropriately Qualified Qualities: Ideally, the quality you’re assessing should be monotonic (more is always better for rewards, worse for penalties).
+For non-monotonic qualities where balance matters, use qualifiers like “appropriate” to ensure higher scores represent better adherence.

 Avoid Conjunctions: Focus on one quality at a time.
-Using conjunctions like “and” might indicate multiple qualities, which can lead to poorly defined behavior if one of the two qualities is poorly adhered to.
+Using “and” often indicates multiple qualities, which can lead to unclear scoring when only one quality is present.

-• Example: Instead of "The assistant should be concise and informative" split into separate criteria.
+• Example: Instead of "The assistant should be concise and informative" split into two separate criteria.

-• Example: Instead of "Reward responses that comprehensively address the User Question", rename the ‘User Question’ in your prompt and consider "Reward responses that comprehensively address the Target Question"
+• Example: Instead of "Reward responses that comprehensively address the User Question", rename the ‘User Question’ in your prompt and use "Reward responses that comprehensively address the Target Question"

-Domain-Specific: Domain expertise is your secret weapon in getting good evaluation quality.
-Injecting your own domain knowledge and understanding of what a ‘good’ answer is improves the leverage your evaluation model has over the generative model.
+Leverage Domain Expertise: Your domain knowledge is your secret weapon.
+Inject your understanding of what constitutes a ‘good’ answer in your specific field—this gives your evaluation model leverage over the generative model.

 • Example: "Reward responses that provide code examples if the user asks for implementation details"